Last year, I designed a service that allows users to follow the status of their VAT repayments.

 I’ve been fulfilling a hybrid role at HMRC, part designer part front-end developer.
 I based the markup and styles for the final live timeline on the DWP timeline pattern.

-info element to allow the use of
+I tweaked the info element to allow the use of

 <time datetime=“…”> so that microformats readers could follow the events.
 I also replaced paragraph elements with